basnijholt/nijho.lt/content/post/best-python-dev-tooling/index.md

 ruff your_file.py
 ```

-For the best experience, we highly recommend using Ruff in conjunction with pre-commit, as mentioned earlier.
+For the best experience, I highly recommend using Ruff in conjunction with pre-commit, as mentioned earlier.
 This ensures that your code is always linted and formatted before committing, maintaining a consistent and high-quality codebase.

 In conclusion, Ruff is an incredibly fast and powerful Python linter that streamlines the development process by consolidating multiple tools into a single, efficient package.
 By adopting Ruff and integrating it with pre-commit, you can enjoy a more productive and enjoyable Python development experience.

+{{% callout note %}}
+Pro tip: Go extreme, and use `--select ALL` to enable all (>500) rules.
+This will ensure that your code is always in top shape.
+{{% /callout %}}

 ## 🔍 5.
 Mypy: static type checking for Python (find bugs before they happen)